wp-plugins/radio-station/readme.txt

 = 1.3.6 =
 * Fixed issue with shows that run overnight not showing up correctly in the sidebar widgets

+= 1.3.7 =
+* Fixed a scheduling bug in the upcoming shows widget
+* By popular request, switched the order of artist and song in the now playing widget

 == Upgrade Notice ==

 = 1.0 =